h2o/qrintf/README.md

 [![Build Status](https://travis-ci.org/kazuho/qrintf.svg?branch=master)](https://travis-ci.org/kazuho/qrintf)

 The sprintf(3) family is a great set of functions for stringifying various kinds of data.
-The drawback is that it is slow.
+The drawback is that they are slow.
 In certain applications, more than 10% of CPU time is consumed by the functions.
 The reason why it is slow is because it parses the given format at run-time.